Skip to content

 Early Action

-Florida resident Freshman applicants who apply by October 15 may be considered for an Early Action decision on December 15 based on their academic profile.
-However, all students must successfully pass an audition in February/March in order to gain admission to the College of Music.
+Florida resident Freshman applicants who apply by November 1 may be considered for an Early Action decision on December 12 based on their academic profile.
+However, all students must complete the prescreen process and successfully pass an audition in February/March in order to gain admission to the program.

 International Students